 The Department of Comparative Literature offers comparative literature as a secondary field in GSAS to enrich the background of PhD students in other departments who seek to do research and teach across the institutional boundaries of national languages and literatures.
 Students in the various departments of literary studies may eventually be called upon to teach comparative courses or courses in general or world literature.
 The secondary field in Comparative Literature prepares them to do so by introducing them to basic issues in the field and provides a graduate literary theory course for students who have not already taken such a course in their primary department.

-While we recognize the degree to which literatures in a single language constitute a coherent tradition, the Department of Comparative Literature seeks to develop an awareness of how literary works move across language borders, both in the original language and in translation.
-We seek to call attention to theoretical issues shared across not only the boundaries of languages but across very different traditions.
+While it recognizes the degree to which literatures in a single language constitute a coherent tradition, the Department of Comparative Literature seeks to develop an awareness of how literary works move across language borders, both in the original language and in translation.
+It seeks to call attention to theoretical issues shared across not only the boundaries of languages but also across very different traditions.

 An ability to work in literatures in at least three languages.
 Normally this will be demonstrated by coursework in which at least some of the primary readings are in the language.
 In certain circumstances (for example, if one of the languages is the student’s native language) the DGS may waive the requirement that competence in a language be demonstrated by coursework.
 If English is used as one of the languages, the other two languages should show some breadth; that is, they may not be closely allied, either linguistically or by academic convention (e.g., Spanish and Portuguese, Urdu and Hindi, classical and modern Chinese, or Greek and Latin).
 The judgment regarding what can legitimately count for the set of three languages will be at the discretion of the DGS.